winstvn/poe-autoflask/README.md

 | Flask 2        | 2                    |
 | Flask 3        | 3                    |
 | Flask 4        | 4                    |

-*I'd recommend setting the toggle key to something easily accessible so that you can quickly toggle autoflasking on/off in tense situations.*
+*I'd recommend binding the toggle key to something easily accessible so that you can quickly toggle autoflasking on/off in tense situations.*

 **Flask Keymap:**
 You can configure the autoflask keybinds in line 24-26 of the AHK script.